 Your bills essentially have a personal robot

 For bills, Xero now creates a learning model derived from your own chart of accounts and bill history.
 In essence, you have a personal robot dedicated to predicting codes based on bills you’ve previously entered, codes already saved against your contacts, or how your accountant has fixed similar bills.
-Once you’ve entered more than two bills, your robot pre-populates a suggestion for every bill line.
+Once you’ve entered more than 150 bills, your robot pre-populates a suggestion for every bill line.
 Voila, you don’t have to think!

 Check it out!